Rashaad1268/JuiceTopia/website/README.md

 1. Open the terminal

-2. Run `git clone https://github.com/Rashaad1268/JuiceTopia.git` in order to clone this repository
+2. Run `git clone https://github.com/Rashaad1268/JuiceTopia.git` in order to clone this repository (if you have not already done it)

 3. Run `cd JuiceTopia/website`